 The first step in calculating debt service coverage ratio is to figure out your annual net operating income.
 Most lenders use EBITDA (earnings before interest, taxes, depreciation, and amortization) as the equivalent of net operating income in the DSCR formula.

-To get EBITDA, take with your business’s net income (revenues minus all expenses) and add back in taxes, interest, depreciation, and amortization.
+To get EBITDA, take with your business’s annual net income (revenues minus all expenses) and add back in taxes, interest, depreciation, and amortization.
 Adding these expenses back into your earnings standardizes DSCR across different types of businesses and industries.

 Annual Revenues: $500,000